Does your cat need a new home?

 Tips to Adjust Your Cat to its New Environment

-Proper integrating of a cat into a new home is a critical step in making it work.
-You can’t just take a cat home and let it free in the house.
-It is terrifying to them and extremely overwhelming and will set your relationship off to a terrible start.
+Proper integration of a cat into a new home is a critical step in making it work.
+It’s not advised to take a cat home and let it free in the house at first.
+It is terrifying and extremely overwhelming to them and will set your relationship off to a terrible start.

 Here are some articles for a new owner that will help settle your cat into its new home.
 Please review these prior to introducing a new cat into the house: